Drowsy Driving Causes Car and Truck Accidents

 The Federal Motor Carrier Safety Administration regulates the commercial trucking industry, including how many hours truck drivers are permitted to operate their vehicles on a daily and weekly basis.
-In 2013, new provisions were put in place to limit the number of hours a driver may legally spend on the road in an effort to reduce the dangers of sleep-deprivation.
+In 2020, new rules were finalized in an effort to increase flexibility for truck drivers while improving road safety.
 These include:

 - An 11 hour daily driving limit

 - A 70 hour maximum work week, followed by 34 hours off duty

 - A required 30-minute break after 8 consecutive hours of driving; the 30 minute break may be taken in “on-duty, not driving” status, or “off duty” status